 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if you think you have used too much, or if anyone has accidentally swallowed the medication.

-What should I avoid while using Nix Lice Control (permethrin topical)?
+What should I avoid while using Nix Lice Control?

-Lice and scabies infections are highly contagious.
-Avoid sexual or intimate contact with others until your lice or scabies infection has cleared up.
+Head lice infections are highly contagious.
+Avoid sexual or intimate contact with others until your head lice infection has cleared up.
 Avoid sharing hair brushes, combs, hair accessories, hats, clothing, bed linens, and other articles of personal use.

-What other drugs will affect Nix Lice Control (permethrin topical)?
+What other drugs will affect Nix Lice Control?